mikelew42/coffee/README.md

 Please excuse the crude nature of this repo, I've been hesitant to publish it, and all of this documentation stuff is new to me.  **Today, August 13th, is my birthday.
 If you want to do me a favor, try to install this and let me know how it goes!**  This is a 3 year work in progress, and today is the first day I've tried to get feedback on it.
 I realize it has a long way to go...

+I'm in a rush to publish this, and haven't cleaned up a few odds and ends.
+The `public` directory, and `Base` directory, for example, should just be deleted...

 ### Installation

 ```